Wh2018/MAGIC/readme.md

 ```

 ## Step3: MAGIC Model Evaluation
-Download the evaluation script from [google drive](https://drive.google.com/file/d/1AFE2B7dYw9mU4rLEN4k7BMrtOxIlhXYh/view?usp=sharing) and place it in the ``metric/`` directory.
+Download the evaluation script from [Google Drive](https://drive.google.com/file/d/1AFE2B7dYw9mU4rLEN4k7BMrtOxIlhXYh/view?usp=sharing) and place it in the ``metric/`` directory.

 Running following command to evaluate the MAGIC model on the test data.